 Sometimes CH happens in people who hold their heads out in front of their bodies.
 That's called "forward head motion," and it puts extra weight on your neck and upper back.

 Because there are many types of headaches, it can be hard to be sure you have CH.
 Your doctor will examine you and ask questions about your health.
-He'll want to know what you're doing when you get the pain and where it hurts.
+They'll want to know what you're doing when you get the pain and where it hurts.

-Be sure to tell him if:
+Be sure to tell them if: